jonhnet/sonde-search/website/frontend/notifier/index.md

 It also attaches a map showing where the sonde was last heard by a tracking site.
-It plots the sonde's flight path (red), a line from your configured home coordinates to the last reception (blue) and a line from the last receiver site toq the sonde (green).
+It plots the sonde's flight path (red), a line from your configured home coordinates to the last reception (blue) and a line from the last receiver site to the sonde (green).

 {% include thumb-image.html image="notifier-example.webp" %}